jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Brothers' jealousy
 - [ ] Competition at the facility
 - [ ] Brand & Chad are actually good (threat)
+- Zack: "Those douchebags are us—but with smaller dicks."
+- Brand: "Hey nurses, wanna check my vitals?
+It's rising."
+- Chad: "We're pros—bet our wake's bigger than these losers'."
+- Kyle: "They're hitting on our girls?
+Time to cockblock like pros."

 ### The Scheme Revealed
 - [ ] Brothers overhear developer's plan